 At the touch of a button this panel will display the fresh water and holding tank levels, propane gas tank level, plus the house battery condition.
-You can start the generator or turn on the water pump and water heater.
-Indicator lights tell you if the water pump is on or if the water heater pilot light is out.
+You can start the generator, turn on the water pump, and operate the awning and sofa (if equipped).